Rise and Grind: Using Crusher Fines for Your Landscape

 Enter a zip below and get matched to top-rated pros near you.

-Hard rock and gravel quarries employ crushing machines to create aggregate products made up of pieces of particular sizes.
+Hard rock and gravel quarries employ crushing machines to create aggregate products of pieces of particular sizes.
 The smaller leftover particles become crusher fines (some companies produce fines as the primary product).
 These pieces range in size from slivers of dust to chunks of 3/8 of an inch and come in all the different colors that rocks do.

 Crusher fines that result from hard rock feature rough, fractured edges.
 When packed tightly on the ground, the fines lock into one another, creating a firm, stable surface for walking and driving.
-If compacted tightly enough and well maintained, it can even be smooth for wheelchairs and walkers.
-Unlike pea gravel, basalt chips, and other stone aggregates composed of larger pieces, crusher fines should not shift around or move under foot or tire, and do not make a crunching sound.
-Crusher fines are also harder than gravel, so they won’t break up and decompose over time.
+If compacted tightly enough and well maintained, it can be smooth for wheelchairs and walkers and act as an alternative to different types of pavers

 Pros and Cons of Crusher Fines